 Here’s how it will go down.
 See if you can spot the teensy problem in Judson Phillips’s analysis.
 (Also, sorry for the longish blockquote, but since WND has pulled the story from its main page and even its on-site search, we aren’t sure how long even the direct link will remain):

-The 12th Amendment of the Constitution as well as Article II of the Constitution govern the Electoral College.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+The 12th Amendment of the Constitution as well as Article II of the Constitution govern the Electoral College.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 According to the 12th Amendment, for the Electoral College to be able to select the president, it must have a quorum of two-thirds of the states voting.
 If enough states refuse to participate, the Electoral College will not have a quorum.
 If the Electoral College does not have a quorum or otherwise cannot vote or decide, then the responsibility for selecting the president and vice president devolves to the Congress.